 Amazon said yesterday its Kindle Fire tablet sold out, a week before analysts expect the Seattle-based company to release a new version of its e-reader or tablet.
 Those devices will be priced “very competitively,” Kerry Rice, an analyst at Needham & Co.
 Inc., said last week.

-A smaller iPad order could boost sales at AUO, Taiwan’s second-largest flat-panel maker, with Apple selling five times as many iPads as MacBooks, according to data (AAPL) compiled by Bloomberg.
+A smaller iPad order could boost sales at AUO, Taiwan’s second-largest flat-panel maker, with Apple selling five times as many iPads as MacBooks, according to data (AAPL:US) compiled by Bloomberg.

 LG Display and TPK are already suppliers for Apple’s handheld devices, which include the iPhone and iPad.